akhealth/EIS-Modernization/tech-strategy.md

 # EIS Replacement Project Technical Strategy
-Goals, vision and strategies described herein were derived from Technical Strategy workshops conducted by 18F with the EISR product and technical teams.
+Goals, vision and strategies described herein were derived from Technical Strategy workshops conducted by 18F with the EIS modernization product and technical teams.

 **Goal**:  We will move the programs currently in EIS off the mainframe within 5 years.
-This item identified by the team as a strategy is in fact a goal of the EISR project.
+This item identified by the team as a strategy is in fact a goal of the EIS modernization project.

 ## Vision Statements
 * IT staff are stable and empowered.
 We use commonly-supported technologies that we understand well.
 We clearly identify, describe, and prioritize our work, document our code and open APIs, and work on clean codebases.
 We deliver value to our users quickly and regularly.